kubermatic/docs/content/advanced/oidc_auth/_index.en.md

 ### Kubermatic OIDC authentication

-Allows for using OIDC provider for example `dex` to authenticate to kubernetes clusters.
+The purpose of this feature is to allow for using OIDC provider, for example `dex` to authenticate to kubernetes clusters.
 You can use this feature to share access to your clusters with other users.
 **Note** that this feature is experimental and not enabled by default.
 See [prerequisites](/advanced/oidc_auth/#prerequisites) section for instruction on how to enable it in your installation.

 ### How does it work